laristra/portage/doc/concepts.md

 local regression estimators (LRE) are used to do the remap.
 In this stage, the LRE weights from particle contributions are accumulated by computing the weight functions and local regression corrections to those weights.
+If LRE is performed with enough points, one can obtain weights for arbitrary orders of derivatives of the field data, which can be used to perform higher-order estimation.

-The available meshfree methods are:
+The available meshfree method is:

 - Portage::Meshfree::Accumulate - any-d accumulator that works with
   particles of various shapes, various kernel functions, utilizing